Best Places to Surf in Brittany, France

 Looking for a eco-friendly surf shop check out Pioka.

-Quiberon & Plouharnel (Morbihan)
+Surfing in Quiberon & Plouharnel (Morbihan)

 Also located in the Morbihan on the Quiberon peninsula is one of Brittany's most famous surf spots.
 From Plouharnel, labeled "Surf City", a magnificent beach stretches for several kilometers.
 The first spots are ideal for learning to surf, where the beach offers quieter waves; those located on the wild coast are where experienced surfers can be found.